-The touchpad consists of a rectangular pad, as well as a left and right button.
+The touchpad consists of a rectangular pad and a left and right buttons.
 To use the touchpad, place your forefinger or thumb on the pad.
 The rectangular pad acts like a miniature duplicate of your display.
 As you slide your fingertip across the pad, the pointer (also called cursor) on the screen moves accordingly.
 When your finger reaches the edge of the pad, simply relocate yourself by lifting the finger and placing it on the other side of the pad.
 Here are some common terms that you should know when using the touchpad:

 Term Action Point Move your finger on the pad until the cursor points to the selection on the screen.
-Click Press and release the left button. -or- Tap gently anywhere on the pad.
+Click Press and release the left button. or Tap gently anywhere on the pad.
 Double-click Press and release the left button twice in quick succession. -or- Tap twice on the pad rapidly.
 Drag and drop Press and hold the left button, then move your finger until you reach your destination (drag).
 Finally, release the button (drop) when you finish dragging your selection to the destination.
 The object will drop into the new location. -or- Gently tap twice on the pad and on the second tap, keep your finger in contact with the pad.
 Then, move your finger across the pad to drag the selected object to your destination.
 When you lift your finger from the pad, the selected object will drop into place.
 Scroll To scroll is to move up and down or left and right in the working area on the screen.
+To move vertically, place your finger on the right or left edge of the pad and slide your finger up and down along the edge.
+To move horizontally, place your finger on the top or bottom edge of the pad and slide your finger left and right.
 This function works only after you install the touchpad driver supplied with the computer and it may not work for all applications.

 TABLE NOTE: If you swap the left and right buttons, "tapping" on the touchpad as an alternative method of pressing the left button will no longer be valid.